A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### Index and XP distribution

-Part | Title | XP
+Part | Title | Max XP
 -----|-------|----
 0 | Turtleback Ferry     | 150
-1 | In The Hook's Shadow | 850
+1 | In The Hook's Shadow | 880
 2 | Retaking Rannick     | 1050
-3 | Down Comes the Rain  | 610
+3 | Down Comes the Rain  | 620
 4 | The Haunted Heart    | 90
 5 | Harrowing the Hook   | 490

 - The encounters presented here assume medium advancement of 1000 XP per level, as that is the challenge level that the community contributions have been for.
+- XP is allocated, and encounters adjusted, to match the original AP levelling guidelines at medium advancement.
+There is a small contingency added such that a few encounters can be missed and the levelling guidelines met.
-- However the original AP was designed for fast advancement.
-Therefore encounters are designed so that you can remove minions or apply weak templates to make them easier and follow fast advancement of 800 XP per level.
+- However the original AP was designed with a fast advancement assumption.
+Therefore the encounters herein are designed so that you can remove minions or apply weak templates to make them easier and follow fast advancement of 800 XP per level if preferred.
 - Encounters use the 1E Challenge Rating (CR) as their basis.
 Creature levels are usually the same as CR or 1 or 2 higher.
 Relatively low CRs tend to need to be raised more to work in 2E.

 ### TO DO
   - Final review and clean up.
+  - Match creature items and loot

 ### Party Level and Target Allocation of Treasure